Background, Structure, and Requirements

 - Promote value-based health care financing.

-- Nevada Public Option stakeholder engagement and waiver design public meetings will be held November 2021-January 2022.
+Stakeholder engagement & waiver design public meetings - November 2021-January 2022

 - Specific stakeholder meeting dates will be added to the Public Option Meetings page.